-- Room and board in University housing facilities
+- Room and board in university housing facilities

-- GRE preparation course at no additional cost
+- GRE preparation course

 - Weekly seminars to help prepare for graduate school